 The fires ignited much more than the surrounding landscape.
 They have ignited a fire in me that goes far deeper, higher and wider than what was burning before.

-I would like to invite you to join me!
+So I would like to invite you to join me!
 To participate in this work in whatever way inspires you.
 And by whatever way, I mean literally that.
-Whether it’s coming here to visit, volunteer or learn, sending a donation from afar, or just networking and sharing the work here online, it’s all hugely appreciated.
+Whether it’s a relationship that develops into a lifetime’s friendship or a dip onto our world that’s only momentary; whether it’s coming here to visit, volunteer or learn, sponsoring a project or sending a donation from afar, or just connecting with the work here online, it’s all hugely appreciated.
+Your attention and your energy sustains our work on the ground.
 And the possibilities for collaboration are almost endless.

 How you can participate

-I’m very open to the idea of hosting and co-teaching courses and events so long as they are in alignment with the project’s broad-based, practical, regenerative, ecoliterate, solutions-oriented focus.
+I’m very open to the idea of hosting and co-teaching courses and events provided they are in alignment with the project’s broad-based, practical, regenerative, ecoliterate, solutions-oriented focus.

 We can accommodate a maximum of 15 participants camping onsite allowing for the volunteer team running the facilities and kitchen.
 If participants adopt a cooperative self-catering framework and I don’t have a full complement of volunteers at the time, then we can stretch that to 20.

 There is also local Airbnb accommodation and possibilities exist to involve other projects and venues in the area if your ideas are bigger than the quinta can accommodate.

 Please note that the quinta is still in recovery mode and facilities are quite basic at this stage.
 It isn’t a venue for yoga retreats and such like as the physical spaces and facilities aren’t suitable.
 It isn’t and will never be a ‘glamping’ location.
 Living close to nature in a low impact way is tough at times.
 I prefer to keep it real enough not to lose sight of that, with the focus on planetary regeneration.